5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 And remember, larger toilets are more stable – that counts for much when you’re squatting on a toilet.

 Weight depends on the size but also on the material.
-What are portable toilets made out of?
+What are camping toilets made out of?
 Usually light materials like ABS plastic or high-density polyethylene.
 In fact, polyethylene is the most popular choice when designing a portable toilet because it can be easily maneuvered into shape and it has a high durability/weight ratio.

 #2 How Many Times Can You Flush?

 If you don’t want constantly refilling the portable toilet with water, you’ll probably have to opt for a bigger water tank.
-With the advancement in portable toilet flushing mechanisms, an outdoor toilet offer anywhere from 30 to 80 flushes per one filling on the water tank.
+With the advancement in camping toilet flushing mechanisms, an outdoor toilet offer anywhere from 30 to 80 flushes per one filling on the water tank.

 There are two factors that define how many times you can flush the camping toilet: the volume of the water tank and the volume required for a single flush.